losizm/scamper/README.md

 ```

 This gets the job done in many cases; however, `HttpMessage` can be extended for
 specialized header access.
-There extension methods provided by the many type
+There are extension methods provided by the many type
 classes defined in `scamper.headers`.

 For example, `ContentType` adds the following methods: